 Lazy Betty

-Lazy Betty has been at the vanguard of creative gastronomy in Atlanta since its debut in Spring 2019, resulting in a three-star review from the AJC.
+Lazy Betty has been at the vanguard of creative gastronomy in Atlanta since its debut in Spring 2019.
 A concept from Le Bernardin alums, chef-partners Ron Hsu and Aaron Phillips, Lazy Betty’s globally inspired, exquisitely plated dishes are driven by technique and seasonality.

-Later this year, the acclaimed restaurant will relocate from its home in Atlanta’s Candler Park neighborhood to the former Empire State South space at 999 Peachtree St., in Midtown where it will continue to offer tasting menus as well as a limited a la carte food and beverage menu served in the bar.
+The acclaimed restaurant relocated in the spring from Atlanta’s Candler Park neighborhood to the former Empire State South space at 999 Peachtree St. in Midtown where it continues to offer tasting menus as well as a limited a la carte food and beverage menu served in the bar.
+The new location resulted in a four-star review from the AJC, an improvement from its original three stars in 2019.

 — Ligaya Figueras